-- To assist in creating an ethos in which attending school is a positive experience for all members of the school community. - □ To make it clear that all forms of bullying are unacceptable at school.
+Description To assist in creating an ethos in which attending school is a positive experience for all members of the school community.

-- To enable everyone to feel safe while at school and encourage pupils to report incidences of bullying. - To deal effectively with bullying. - □ To support and protect victims of bullying and ensure they are listened to. - To help and support bullies to change their attitudes as well as their behaviour and understand why it needs to change. - □ To liaise with parents and other appropriate members of the school community. - To ensure all members of the school community feel responsible for combating bullying. - To ensure all parents and pupils have had opportunity to comment upon the school anti-bullying policy.
-(If you wish to do so, please contact the school via office@stoneydelph.staffs.sch.uk) - To maintain and develop effective listening systems for pupils and staff within the school. - □ To involve all staff in dealing with incidents of bullying effectively and promptly. - □ To equip all staff with the skills necessary to deal with bullying. - To involve the wider school community (e.g. midday supervisors) in dealing effectively with bullying incidents, and if necessary making a referral. - To communicate with parents and the wider school community effectively on the subject of bullying. - To acknowledge the key role of the class teacher in dealing with incidents of bullying. - To ensure that all incidents of bullying are recorded and appropriate use is made of the information and where appropriate shared with relevant organisations.
+• To make it clear that all forms of bullying are unacceptable at school.

+• To enable everyone to feel safe while at school and encourage pupils to report incidences of bullying.

+D To deal effectively with bullying.

+To support and protect victims of bullying and ensure they are listened to.

+I To help and support bullies to change their attitudes as well as their behaviour and understand why it needs to change.

+To liaise with parents and other appropriate members of the school community.
+To ensure all members of the school community feel responsible for combating bullying.

+Description To ensure all parents and pupils have had opportunity to comment upon the school anti-bullying policy.
+(If you wish to do so, please contact the school via office@stoneydelph.staffs.sch.uk)

+• To maintain and develop effective listening systems for pupils and staff within the school.

+Description of the staff in dealing with incidents of bullying effectively and promptly.

+To equip all staff with the skills necessary to deal with bullying.

+To involve the wider school community (e.g. members of the Play Team and support staff) in dealing effectively with bullying incidents, and if necessary making a referral.

+• To communicate with parents and the wider school community effectively on the subject of bullying.

+• To acknowledge the key role of the class teacher in dealing with incidents of bullying.

+• To ensure that all incidents of bullying are recorded and appropriate use is made of the information and where appropriate shared with relevant organisations.